hafen/aws/README.md

 *	"port range" = 8787
 *	"source" = your IP address OR Anywhere

-Repeat for ports: 22, 9100, 9103
+Repeat for ports (check that the port are not already available first): 22, 9100, 9103

 ## Accessing RStudio ##
 *****

-Using the IP address or public DNS (listed in the cluster details on the console page above) of the master node from a local web browser navigate to http://[master ip address]:8787
+From your local machine, using the IP address or public DNS of the master node  (listed in the cluster details on the AWS EMR console page above) from a  web browser navigate to http://[master ip address]:8787
 login as user3/user3

 ## Common Problems ##
 *****
 *   Unable to ssh into master node:
-    *   Check that ssh port 22 is open in the security group for the master node as done above for rstudio
+    *   Verify that ssh port 22 is open in the security group for the master node as done above for rstudio above
     *   If using the elastic-mapreduce cli check that the credentials file has been setup and is named "credentials.json".
 If using Windows, it may try to add a ".txt" extension to this file which will not work.
-    *   If the elastic-mapreduce cli cannot find the key-pair named in the credentials file, make sure on AWS the key-pair is in the same region as specified in the credentials file
+    *   If the elastic-mapreduce cli cannot find the key-pair named in the credentials file, make sure on AWS (EC2 -> key pair) the key-pair is in the same region as specified in the credentials file
+*   Some corporate networks block Amazon AWS IP addresses.
+In this case you can only run R by ssh'ing in and running R from the command line or by using an alternate network

 ## Notes ##
 *****